 But it’s not as simple as posting to Twitter every day, or spamming people with InMail on LinkedIn.

-Social media for commercial real estate requires the savvy integration of content creation, hands-on outreach and engagement with your target audience, and clever advertising.
+Social media marketing for commercial real estate requires the savvy integration of content creation, hands-on outreach and engagement with your target audience, and clever advertising.

 Every audience is unique.
 Every channel engages with those audiences in different ways.
 And your marketing strategy needs to adjust for several factors – from location to demographics to technology.